fujaba/fulib.org/src/main/resources/org/fulib/webapp/static/examples/definitions/SpecialAssociations.md

 // This also works with to-many associations.
 Bob has friends and is one of the friends of Alice and Charlie.

-// some times you need so-called self associations:
-Dude has partners Charlie and Dude.

 # Invalid Associations

 There are Persons with name Alice, Bob, Charlie, Dude.